1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Intestinal Granulomas in Houston

-• Anti-inflammatory drugs: Steroids to reduce intestinal swelling and relieve symptoms.
+• Anti-inflammatory drugs: Steroids so that to address not only swelling of intestines but symptoms.

-• Nutritional supplements: Vitamins and minerals to correct deficiencies and support healing.
+• Nutritional supplements: Vitamins and nutrients to compensate the deficiencies and contribute to the healing.

 Why Choose GastroDoxs?